rehanalam/docs/README.md

 # Mintlify Starter Kit

 Click on `Use this template` to copy the Mintlify starter kit.
-The starter kit contains examples including
+The starter kit contains exampl including

-- Guide page
+- Guide pag
 - Navigation
 - Customizations
 - API Reference pages